alexDtorres/alexDtorres.github.io/reinventing-the-wheel.md

 Firestone because that's kind of their thing, and tires aren't really your thing (because electric cars are your thing).

-Great!
-As long as we all agree on that, we can proceed to the main content.
+As long as we all agree on that...

 How to include native dependencies in your Mendix app:
-1. use react-native community libs (npm modules)
+1. Use react-native community libs and open source libs (npm modules)
-2. use native deps and connect to react-native with Native Modules
+2. Use native libs ("Cocoa Pods" for iOS/"Java packages" for Android)
+3. Create your own native libs in combination with react-native Native Modules in order to expose an interface to a client app's javascript runtime.
+(i.e. call native code using javascript source)
+From there, the javascript runtime will call a special kind of npm module meant to implement the called function in native code.

+What is native code you say?
+Well that's a separate discussion for a separate Markdown file (: